 Serial writer, podcaster, angel investor, business consultant, biohacker, and chef.
-He funds psychedelic research at John Hopkins University, builds non-profit organizations, and was named among Newsweek's Digital Power Index 100 as the seventh most powerful online personality.
+He funds psychedelic research at John Hopkins University, builds non-profit organisations, and was named among Newsweek’s Digital Power Index 100 as the seventh most powerful online personality.

 Polymaths in business

 In business, polymaths are often referred to as “T-Shaped” — defined as someone with extensive and widespread knowledge on one topic, with a wide variety of both related and unrelated supporting skills.

 For example, a graphic designer may also have extensive (but not necessarily advertised) skills in content marketing, copywriting, and search engine optimisation (SEO).
 They may also have other areas of deep knowledge not directly relevant like horticulture or carpentry.